dynatrace-oss/barista/CODING_STANDARDS.md

 title: 'Coding standards'
 description:
-  'To ensure good code quality we provide some coding standards that should be kept in mind when developing Angular components.'
+  'To ensure good code quality we provide some coding standards that should be kept in mind when developing Barista components.'
 order: 4
 tags:
   - 'guideline'